 - Span Plan has continued new and returning student identification that leads to cohort coding in Purdue systems.
 This data allows for inclusion in programs such as Boiler Connect, Brightspace, and other university-led assessments.

 - We have created new contact points to help track the engagement of our students.
-Separate instances of connection points, study space usage, student coach interactions, and other service-related interactions helps us understand the correlation and effectiveness of Span Plan within the nontraditional student population.
+Separate instances of connection points, study space usage, student employee interactions, and other service-related interactions helps us understand the correlation and effectiveness of Span Plan within the nontraditional student population.

 - We will continue to ask our graduates to complete a survey to better understand their success and challenges, along with the usefulness of Span Plan.
 Identifying these items can help us create more effective programs and outreach efforts to serve students.